alemar11/ios-watchos-tvos-macos-resources/README.md

 * [AHKBendableView](https://github.com/fastred/AHKBendableView) - UIView subclass that bends its edges when its position change is animated
 * [AvatarImageView](https://github.com/ayushn21/AvatarImageView) - AvatarImageView is a UIImageView subclass designed to show a user's profile picture, falling back to their initials when a picture is unavailable.
 * [AvatarView](https://github.com/chrene/AvatarView/)
+* [AZEmptyState](https://github.com/Minitour/AZEmptyState) - A UIControl subclass that makes it easy to create empty states.
 * [Blurable](https://github.com/FlexMonkey/Blurable)
 * [CCMRadarView](https://github.com/cacmartinez/CCMRadarView) - Waves of the radar
 * [ColorDebugView](https://github.com/jonhull/ColorDebugView) - Simple NS/UIView which can be used to quickly get a view on the screen when roughing out layouts/animations.